jnozzi/cocoadev.com/markdown/SavingAndLoadingUIElements.md

 ----

 Previous: Thanks for you hints but I think I am creating ovals.
-Look at the mouseDown: mouseDragged: mouseUp: addOval: removeOvalAtIndex: inside the General/OvalView class methods that I have made.
+Look at the mouseDown: mouseDragged: mouseUp: addOval: removeOvalAtIndex: inside the OvalView class methods that I have made.
 The hint that was given to me about removing the view from the superview and then storing a pointer to the window class to add a subview later works.
 I agree that it probably isn't in the best spot, but I don't have another solution.
 Could you maybe point me in the direction in which I wouldn't have to do this work around?

 Code that is currently working.
 I figure that I currently don't need to store the window beyond this method so I have just an autorelease variable storing it until I need it later.

-- (void)windowControllerDidLoadNib:(General/NSWindowController *) aController
+- (void)windowControllerDidLoadNib:(NSWindowController *) aController
 {
     [super windowControllerDidLoadNib:aController];
     // Add any code here that needs to be executed once the windowController has loaded the document's window. if(loadedView) {
-		General/NSWindow *theWindow = [ovalArea window];
+		NSWindow *theWindow = [ovalArea window];
 		[ovalArea removeFromSuperview];
 		ovalArea = loadedView;
 		loadedView = nil;
-		General/theWindow contentView] addSubview:ovalArea];
+		theWindow contentView] addSubview:ovalArea];
 		[ovalArea setNeedsDisplay:YES];
 	}
 }